 If you’d rather sightsee and taste your way around Austin, don’t miss the Sunday-only Salt Lick & Winery Shuttle Tour by Austin Detours.
 This five-hour tour will take you to The Salt Lick BBQ in the Texas Hill Country, as well as two wineries to sip your way through made-in-Texas wines.

 Looking for even more fun ways to experience Austin’s culinary scene?
-Check the upcoming tasting classes at Antonelli’s Cheese Shop and Con’ Olio olive oil shop, shop for something sweet at the Maggie Louise Confections flagship store, or browse our directory for more restaurants and bars in Austin.
+Check the upcoming tasting classes at Antonelli’s Cheese Shop and Con’ Olio olive oil shop, shop for something sweet at the Maggie Louise Confections flagship store, or find more of our top restaurants in Austin this year.